The Pharmacist salary in US is $128,710 yearly.

 Since the job is one in demand, the salary range as well as other numerous benefits will also improve a lot as more companies need the services of pharmacists.

-How to Increase your Pay as a Pharmacist
+How to increase your Pay as a Pharmacist in US

 As a pharmacist, DNA testing is becoming a very hot field within healthcare, and undergoing training on DNA sequencing can give pharmacists a huge boost as this field is certain to grow in the future.